 Abuila: This is the inability to make decisions, to provide long or detailed responses to questions, slow reactions, and lack of willpower.

 Anoxia: This is the lack of oxygen to an organ, and in the case of brain injuries it can cause brain death.
-This condition that causes the lack of oxygen to an organ has negative effects on the organ.
+This condition that causes the lack of oxygen to an organ has adverse effects on the organ.

 Ataxia: This condition is related to damage to the brain and causes difficulties with muscle coordination.

-Concussion: This is a blow to the head that can be mild or severe in nature and cause temporary or permanent change in functions.
+Concussion: This is a blow to the head that can be mild or severe in nature and cause a temporary or permanent change in functions.

 Contrecoup: This is a bruise to the brain tissue that is caused by the shaking of the brain inside of the skull and does not need to be near the site of the injury.

 Diffuse Axonal Injury: This is an injury to brain nerve tissue in multiple areas of the brain that can also be known as shearing and is the primary cause of brain injuries.
 So this disrupts the brain function and communication.